yb-xing/syntactic-transfer-in-LLM/README.md

 ### Hypothesis 1 — Multilingual models are less penalised by French word order

 **Test:** Paired t-test of S(FR−EN) per item, comparing monolingual vs. multilingual model within each pair.
-A significantly positive mean difference indicates the monolingual model assigns higher surprisal to French-order English sentences (relative to the grammatical English baseline) than the multilingual model — the predicted direction if cross-lingual syntactic bias is present.
+A significantly positive mean difference indicates the monolingual model assigns higher surprisal to French-order English sentences (relative to the grammatical English baseline) than the multilingual model if cross-linguistic syntactic bias is present.

 **This hypothesis is strongly and consistently supported across all model pairs.**

 All four masked LM pairs show highly significant differences at Region 2 (all *t* > 5, *p* < .001, N = 212 items), with RoBERTa → XLM-R producing the largest effect (mean difference = 3.81 nats, *t* = 11.84).
 All four causal LM pairs reach significance at Region 3 (spillover): GPT-2 → mGPT (*t* = 12.56), OPT-125M → BLOOM-560M (*t* = 11.04), Pythia-160M → BLOOM-560M (*t* = 9.38), and GPT-2 → CroissantLLM (*t* = 6.92).
-The notable exceptions are GPT-2 → CroissantLLM at Region 2 (*t* = −3.41, reversed direction) and GPT-2 → mGPT at Region 2 (*t* = 0.31, non-significant), suggesting cross-lingual transfer in causal models is stronger at the spillover region than at the critical word itself — consistent with the spillover topology observed in human reading time studies.
+The notable exceptions are GPT-2 → CroissantLLM at Region 2 (*t* = −3.41, reversed direction) and GPT-2 → mGPT at Region 2 (*t* = 0.31, non-significant), suggesting cross-linguistic transfer in causal models is stronger at the spillover region than at the critical word itself — consistent with the spillover topology observed in human reading time studies.

 **Full results** (PLL-word-l2r; N = 212 items per pair):